 But first, what else is Porto good for?
 Oh – I’m so glad you asked, fellow budget traveler!

 Restaurants and bars all over town offer local wine, and you can see the cellars clearly marked by large signs on the waterfront from the Porto side of the Douro River.
 I don’t drink alcohol, but Tedly enjoyed a quick free wine tasting as part of our hop-on/hop-off bus tour.
-A tour of a wine cellar was also offered but we skipped that part.
+We skipped the tour of the wine cellar.

-Tedly enjoyed a few kinds of the port wine he sampled, and said he was surprised at how sweet it is.
-The samples came from bottles that cost about $11 USD at the Pocas Junior cellar.
+Tedly enjoyed a few samples of the port wine, and said he was surprised at how sweet it is.
+The samples came from bottles that cost about $11 at the Pocas Junior cellar.
 Those were the least expensive bottles.
 He sampled the inexpensive white, tawny, and ruby because that’s what was offered.
-There are other variations and prices points, including a colheita that cost as much as $242 USD per bottle on the high end.
+There are other variations and prices points, including a colheita that cost as much as $242 per bottle on the high end.
 Yikes.

 There are all kinds of wine tastings and tours at all kinds of prices, if you’re into port wine.
 The budget way to do a quick tasting is to get it for free – like us – through one of the bus tours.